wasabi315/wasabi315.github.io/src/content/works/en/lazy/index.md

 ### `Case`

 A `Case` expression takes a computation to be analyzed (a scrutinee) and a dictionary of alternatives as functions.
-The scrutinee need not be a variable or a number.
+The scrutinee need not be a value.
 `default` is a special key for the default alternative.

 ```javascript